urunsiyabend/aerodb/README.md

 3. **Run the full test suite** to ensure all tests succeed.
 4. **Refactor** for readability and maintainability while keeping tests green.
 5. Add additional tests for uncovered edge cases.

+## Contributing

+Pull requests are welcome!
+Please open an issue to discuss major changes beforehand.
+When contributing, ensure all tests pass and follow the existing code style.

 ## TODO